RealWagmi/anon-integration-guide/projects/binanceusdm/README.md

 - Short 1 BTC with USDT, then place an order to close the position at 10% profit on @binanceusdm
 - Long 1 BTC with USDT, then place a 10% take profit and 15% stop loss on @binanceusdm

 When it is clear from context that the TP and SL orders are attached to a position, they will be issued as **reduce-only** orders, to prevent accidentally increase the position size or open a new position.
 To force a reduce only order, just ask for it, e.g.

-- Long 1 BTC on @binanceusdm when the price crosses 50,000 USDT, *reduce only*
+- Long 1 BTC on @binanceusdm when the price crosses 50,000 USDT, _reduce only_

 ### Trailing stop orders

-- **TODO:** Place an order to short 1 BTC for USDT with a trailing take profit of 10%
+- Place an order to long 1 BTC with USDT with a 0.5% trailing stop
-- **TODO:** Place an order to short 1 BTC @ 100,000 USDT with a trailing take profit of 10%
+- Place a reduce-only order to long 1 BTC with USDT with a 0.5% trailing stop
-- **TODO:** Place an order to short 1 BTC for USDT with a trailing take loss of 10%
+- Place an order to long 1 BTC with USDT with a 0.5% trailing stop, with activation at 95,000 USDT
-- **TODO:** Place an order to short 1 BTC @ 50,000 USDT with a trailing take loss of 10%
+- Place an order to short 1 BTC with USDT with a 8% trailing stop
-- **TODO:** Place an order to long 1 BTC with USDT with a trailing take profit of 10%
+- Place a reduce-only order to short 1 BTC with USDT with a 8% trailing stop
-- **TODO:** Place an order to long 1 BTC with USDT with a trailing stop loss of 10%
+- Place an order to short 1 BTC with USDT with a 8% trailing stop, with activation at 130,000 USDT

+Please note that:

+1. The trailing percent must be a number between 0.1% and 10%.
+2. The trailing stop order will be triggered as a market order once the price moves by the specified percentage in the desired direction.
+3. Contrary to spot, on futures you cannot specify whether the order is SL or TP.

 ### Close positions